rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

                            session that contains the cluster.
       :type cluster_data: KiloSortSession
       :param n_waveforms: The number of waveforms to return.
-                          Defaults to 2000.
-      :type n_waveforms: int, optional
+      :type n_waveforms: int, default=2000
       :param n_channels: The number of channels in the recording.
-Defaults to 64.
-      :type n_channels: int, optional
+      :type n_channels: int, default=64

+      :returns: The waveforms for the cluster.
+      :rtype: np.ndarray